pertoft/sscep-docker/README.md

 # Instructions
 Run a single command using:

-`docker run -it sscep-docker sscep getca -c tmp/cacert -u http://yourhost/scep/scep`
+`docker run -it pertoft/sscep-docker:latest bash sscep getca -c tmp/cacert -u http://yourhost/scep/scep`

-Alternative you can jump into the container and run scep commands `docker run -it sscep-docker bash`
+Alternative you can jump into the container and run scep commands `docker run -it pertoft/sscep-docker:latest bash`